csuwildcat/interoperable-web-development/best-practices/README.md

 	_HTML5 video player_

 For optimal future proofing and browser compatibility, it is best to develop your site entirely without using plug-ins.
 In some cases, however, it might not be possible for a website or web app to work completely without plug-ins.
-In these instances, there are some fallback techniques and mitigation strategies you can follow to ensure the best possible experience for users of plug-in free browsers, such as IE10+.
+In these instances, there are some fallback techniques and mitigation strategies you can follow to ensure the best possible experience for users of plug-in free browsers, such as Microsoft Edge.

 ### Summary
 In this lab you have learned how to continue improving your web application to follow some of the web development Best Practices.